davekinkead/philosophy/readings.md

   - Aristotle, METAPHYSICS, PHYSICS, NICHOMACHEAN ETHICS.

-  - Descartes, DISCOURSE ON METHOD and MEDITATIONS.

   - Leibniz, MONADOLOGY

   - Spinoza, ETHICS.

-  - Thomas Hobbes, LEVIATHAN

-  - John Locke, ESSAY CONCERNING THE HUMAN UNDERSTANDING, SECOND TREATISE ON CIVIL GOVERNMENT

   - George Berkeley, either A TREATISE CONCERNING THE PRINCIPLES OF HUMAN KNOWLEDGE

-  - David Hume, A TREATISE OF HUMAN KNOWLEDGE, ENQUIRY CONCERNING THE HUMAN UNDERSTANDING, and - DIALOGUES CONCERNING NATURAL RELIGION.

-  - Jean-Jacques Rousseau, OF THE SOCIAL CONTRACT.

   - Immanuel Kant, CRITIQUE OF PURE REASON, FOUNDATIONS OF THE METAPHYSICS OF MORALS, CRITIQUE OF - JUDGMENT

-  - Jeremy Bentham, INTRODUCTION TO THE PRINCIPLES OF MORALS AND LEGISLATION

-  - John Stuart Mill, UTILITARIANISM, ON LIBERTY

   - Bentham, "The Psychology of Economic Man" - Apr (Shapiro CH3)

-  - Tucker, The Marx-Engels Reader, Manifesto of the Communist Party, pp. 469-500.

   - Tucker, The Marx-Engels Reader, “Theses on Feuerbach,” pp. 143-5